jswelling/CMU-MS-DAS-Vis-S25/docs/course_intro_body.md

 We will:
 * Talk about the various manifolds on which data can exist
 * Look at idioms for each manifold
-* ...and the tools that can be used to create them
+* ...and tools that can be used to create them
 * Do some programming exercises with those tools
-* Spend a bit of time on VisIt, a tool for very large scale scientific visualization.
+* Work with some large interactive visualization tools

 This is not intended to be an ordered list.

+## "Large interactive software tools"

+We'll spend a few days on <a href="https://www.tableau.com/products/tableau">Tableau</a>...

+...and try out <a href="https://visit-dav.github.io/visit-website/index.html">VisIt</a>, a tool for very large scale scientific visualization.

 ## Mechanics ##

-We have a <a href="https://canvas.cmu.edu/courses/26411/pages/course-intro?module_item_id=4978482" target="_blank">Canvas page</a> for:
+We have a <a href="https://canvas.cmu.edu/courses/44862/pages/course-intro-and-mechanics?module_item_id=6003745" target="_blank">Canvas page</a> for:
 * scheduling
 * assignments
 * homework hand-in, unless otherwise specified